Babies spend almost 16 hours per day in their baby cribs and it goes without saying that a crib for your baby has to be as safe as possible.

 It is not an easy nut to crack when you go out to purchase a baby crib.
 There are tons of things that you ought to keep in mind.
 Let’s round up some of the important things so that you stay prepared to purchase your lovely baby crib.

-The baby cribs can be bought at about $100 and well above $1,000 and you will find something for any price range.
+The baby cribs can be bought for very cheap or very expensive prices, and you will find something for any price range.
 However, before you set out to the market, you should underline a budget for yourself which will definitely render your shopping experience easier.

 A convertible crib might be a bit expensive to start with but it will last for a longer duration of time and will grow with your baby.